br-96-mendes/Data-Warehouse-Project3/README.md

     "year": 1969
     }
 ```
-The instances of these two objects were extract, transform and load into the Relational Database.
+The instances of these two objects were extract, transform and load into a Data Warehouse, using Redshift.
 The data is originally located on a Bucket S3.

 <h1> Data Model </h1>